 362. DIPLOMATIC HISTORY.
 (3, 0, 3).
 Content varies.
-Provides historical perspective on governmental and non-governmental international relations with attention to strategies employed to use political, economic, military, and cultural activities to advance national objectives.
+May be repeated twice for credit.
+Historical perspective on governmental and non-governmental international relations focus on strategies employed to use political, economic, military, and cultural activities to advance national objectives.

 363. HISTORY OF IDEAS.
 (3, 0, 3).
 Content varies.
 May be repeated for credit to a maximum of 6 hours.
 Analysis of basic beliefs about religion, humankind, nature, and society in their historical development.
 Alternate subtitles will appear on student's transcript.